This slow cooked adzuki bean and sweet potato curry is an easy slow cooker dish the whole family will love.

 - Peel the sweet potatoes and cut into chunks.
 Add these to the other ingredients and mix together.

-- Crush the mustard seeds with the back of a spoon and stir in the spices.
-If you don't have individual spices, try using garam masala or curry powder.
+Crush the mustard seeds with the back of a spoon if using and stir in the spices.
+If you don't have individual spices, try using Garam Masala or curry powder.

-- Heat up the coconut milk until it starts to bubble, and boil the water.
-Stir it in and mix everything well, then set your slow cooker on low.
+Boil the water and open the coconut milk.
+Stir them in and mix everything well, then set your slow cooker on low for 8 hours.